André Sztutman

 How are optimal taxes affected by reputation building and imperfect information in labor markets?
 In this paper, I build a model of labor markets with incomplete and asymmetric information where job histories play a crucial role in transmitting information about workers’ productivity, which allows us to better understand the efficiency and distributive consequences of imperfect monitoring and screening in labor markets, and the tradeoffs the government faces when setting taxes.
 Optimal taxes are described by generalized versions of standard redistributive and corrective taxation formulas, which depend crucially on labor wedges: the ratios of the marginal contribution to output over the increases in lifetime earnings that result from supplying one extra unit of labor at each period.
 Combining estimates from the literature and new estimates using data from the Health and Retirement Study, I find that, the corrective component of taxes is large, especially at the top of the income distribution.

-Suppose an income tax schedule is (constrained) Pareto efficient.
-We show it may still be suboptimal for utilitarian welfare under all cardinalizations of utilities that admit an upper bound on the curvature of household utility with respect to consumption.
-Taxes are optimal for some such cardinalization if and only if tax revenues are decreasing and concave with respect to a class of narrowly targeted reforms.
-We reformulate this condition as a test on sufficient statistics.
-The test
+When can a utilitarian policymaker reject an income tax schedule without making strong inter- or intra-personal utility comparisons?
+We show that some Pareto efficient schedules are rejected by merely requiring an upper bound on the curvature of utility with respect to consumption.
+Taxes can be justified as utilitarian while respecting some such bound if and only if revenues are decreasing and concave in a class of narrowly targeted tax cuts.
+We reformulate this condition as a sufficient statistics test.
+The test fails whenever elasticities of taxable income are too heterogeneous within some income level, as we argue is empirically likely.

 Optimal Credit Scores Under Adverse Selection with Nicole Immorlica and Robert M. Townsend